ayan4m1/multiarrow/README.md

 ## Usage

-When holding a bow, left click to change arrow types.
+When holding a bow, left click to select the next arrow type.
+Hold down Sneak (left shift by default) to select the previous arrow type.
 Right click to fire the selected arrow type.

 ## Permissions